 Along the way, people had come out in their cars or on foot to support the pilgrims by giving them water and fruit or little icons of the Guadalupe to keep them focused.
 I saw people offering massages and first-aid to the pilgrims for whom the journey was taking its toll.
 I couldn’t help think that if this was England, some large company would “sponsor” the pilgrims and people would be hired to hand out their products.
 Not so here, (well not that I saw), these were people who paid for the water themselves and took their own time to hand it out, showing pure solidarity with the pilgrims.
 These people were still out in the cold and dark at 3am and showed no signs of stopping.

 The atmosphere was electric, somber, joyous all at once, but possibly the over riding feeling for me was one of focus.
-Mexican’s are playful people by nature and although I saw this on a few occasions, the majority of the pilgrims had the shrine clearly in sight, after hours or maybe days of walking.
+Mexican culture often has a playfulness about it and although I saw this on a few occasions, the majority of the pilgrims had the shrine clearly in sight, after hours or maybe days of walking.
 There was certainly drinking, and some pot smoking going on, but all of it seemed to have the aim to ease the journey, rather than to get drunk or high for its own sake.

 Getting close to the shrine, I saw more people taking the pilgrimage who were clearly sick and suffering.
 They had come all that way, with the support of their loved ones in what was perhaps their last hope that the Virgin could grant them the miracle of health or life.
 One young man was clearly suffering heavily from a crippling disease and I was moved almost to tears by his courage and also his ability to retain hope in the powers of the virgin despite clearly being in so much pain.